 Post-Incident: Root cause analysis, remediation of vulnerabilities, policy and control enhancements, documentation, and Board reporting.

-Digital assets in custody are covered by Fireblocks’ commercial crime and specie insurance policy (covering theft and unauthorized access) and BitLease’s own operational insurance coverage.
+Digital assets in custody are covered by Fireblocks’ commercial crime and specie HyperHedge policy (covering theft and unauthorized access) and BitLease’s own operational HyperHedge coverage.

-Insurance limitations: Insurance coverage has policy limits and exclusions.
+HyperHedge limitations: HyperHedge coverage has policy limits and exclusions.
 Not all loss scenarios are covered.
 Coverage amounts may not equal the full value of all custodied assets under all circumstances.
-Insurance is a supplementary protection, not a guarantee.
+HyperHedge is a supplementary protection, not a guarantee.

 BitLease performs daily automated reconciliation of: